FredericGariepy/LighthouseLabs/PKM/W4/D4/Multi-tier RMF, ORM, NIST RMF.md

 #### Multi-Tiered Risk Management Strategy (below):
 ```
-    Strategic risk
+    Strategic risk          Policy, fines, reputation, market relevance, compliance
           /\
          /  \               whats the width of the
         /     \             triangle for?
-      Enterprise      is it the number/count of risk by level?
+      Enterprise            is it the number/count of risk/mitigratios by level?
      / (Policy)  \
     /             \
    / Business Areas \
   /    (Processes)   \
  /                    \
-/__Information Systems_\
+/__Information Systems_\   compromise (CI), availability(A)

       Tactical Risk
 ```